MbarkyLyna/Credit_Risk_RAG/README.md

 ### 2. Explainability (SHAP)
 - Every prediction comes with **SHAP values** showing the impact of each feature
-- Answers *why* — not just *what* — making decisions transparent and auditable
+- Answers *why* not just *what*  making decisions transparent and auditable
 - Critical for real-world financial applications where regulators require explainability

 ### 3. RAG Analyst Chatbot
 - **LangChain** retrieval pipeline over a credit risk knowledge base
 - **ChromaDB** vector store with `sentence-transformers/paraphrase-MiniLM-L3-v2` embeddings
 - **Groq LLaMA 3.3 70B** for fast, high-quality responses
-- Chatbot receives actual assessment data (probability + SHAP values) as context — answers are specific to the applicant, not generic
+- Chatbot receives actual assessment data (probability + SHAP values) as context, answers are specific to the applicant, not generic

 ---